omckenn37/Engineering_4_Notebook/README.md

 <img src="Python/media/hangman2.png" width="500">

-Here's a picture of the thing printed once you guess 5 wrong letters, as well as the image it is based off of:
+Here's a picture of Graham that is printed once you guess 5 wrong letters, as well as the image it is based off of:

 <p float="left">
   <img src="Python/media/hangman4.png" width="500" />